derekjdoug/city-explorer/README.md

 05-12-2022 10:54pm -
 LocationIQ API integrated to render map/name/lat/lon of queried city.

+05-14-2022 07:35pm -
+Local server created to host weather data for user.

 ## Credit and Collaborations

 - Special thanks to Zayah Lang for helping me debug.

-Name of feature: Lab: Class 06, Asynchronous Code and APIs
+Name of feature: Lab: Class 07, Weather Integration

 Estimate of time needed to complete: 4 hours

-Start time: 10 May @ 2245
+Start time: 14 May @ 1500

-Finish time: 12 May @ 2255
+Finish time: 14 May @ 2000

-Actual time needed to complete: Approx. 4 hours
+Actual time needed to complete: Approx. 5 hours